OpenHFT/Chronicle-Wire/README.md

 To support wire format discovery, the first bytes should have the top bit set.

+# Binding to a field value

+While serialized data can be updated by replacing a whole record, this might not be the most efficient option, nor thread safe.
+Wire offers the ability to bind a reference to a fixed value of a field and perform atomic operations on that field such as volatile read/write and compare-and-swap.

+   // field to cache the location and object used to reference a field. private LongValueReference counter = null;

+   // find the field and bind an approritae wrapper for the wire format. wire.read(COUNTER).int64(counter, x -> counter = x);

+   // thread safe across processes on the same machine. long id = counter.getAndAdd(1);

+   Other types such as 32 bit integer values and an array of 64-bit integer values are supported.

 # Compression Options

 * no compression